vespauniversity/vespaworkshop101/simple_ecommerce_app/README.md

 This conceptual map helps you understand how all the pieces fit together in a Vespa application, from initial setup to querying your data.

-**Learn More:**
-- See [`docs/SCHEMAS.md`](docs/SCHEMAS.md) for detailed explanation of schema concepts
-- See the sections below for detailed explanations of each component

 ### Document Types Overview